* This is the Professional Version. *

 Drug and Substance Use in Adolescents

-Substance use among adolescents ranges from experimentation to severe substance use disorders (see Substance-Related Disorders).
+Substance use among adolescents ranges from sporadic use to severe substance use disorders.
 The consequences range from none to minor to life threatening, depending on the substance, the circumstances, and the frequency of use.
 However, even occasional use can put adolescents at increased risk of significant harm, including overdose, motor vehicle crashes, violent behaviors, and consequences of sexual contact (eg, pregnancy, sexually transmitted infection).

 Adolescents use substances for a variety of reasons:

-Additional risk factors include poor self-control, lack of parental monitoring, and various mental disorders (eg, attention-deficit/hyperactivity disorder [see Attention-Deficit/Hyperactivity Disorder (ADD, ADHD)] and depression [see Depressive Disorders in Children and Adolescents]).
+Additional risk factors include poor self-control, lack of parental monitoring, and various mental disorders (eg, attention-deficit/hyperactivity disorder and depression).
 Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription drugs, and other substances are a powerful influence.

-Alcohol use is extremely common and is the substance most often used by adolescents.
-By 12th grade, > 70% of adolescents have tried alcohol and nearly half are considered current drinkers (having consumed alcohol within the past month).
-Heavy alcohol use is also common.
+Alcohol use is common and is the substance most often used by adolescents.
+By 12th grade, > 70% of adolescents have tried alcohol, and nearly half are considered current drinkers (having consumed alcohol within the past month).
+Heavy alcohol use is also common, and adolescent drinkers may have significant alcohol toxicity.
 Nearly 90% of all alcohol consumed by adolescents occurs during a binge, putting them at risk of accidents, injuries, unwanted sexual activity and other bad outcomes.

 Society and the media portray drinking as acceptable or even fashionable.
 Despite these influences, parents can make a difference by conveying clear expectations to their adolescent regarding drinking, setting limits consistently, and monitoring.
 On the other hand, adolescents whose family members drink excessively may think this behavior is acceptable.
-Some adolescents who try alcohol go on to develop an alcohol use disorder (see Alcohol Use Disorders and Rehabilitation).
+Some adolescents who try alcohol go on to develop an alcohol use disorder.
 Known risk factors for developing a disorder include starting drinking at a young age and genetics.
 Adolescents who have a family member with an alcohol use disorder should be made aware of their increased risk.

 Rates of tobacco use among adolescents fell dramatically in the 1990s and 2000s but have now plateaued.
-The majority of adults who smoke cigarettes begin smoking during adolescence.
+The CDC reports that in 2015, about 11% of high school students reported current cigarette use (smoked in the previous 30 days), down from 27.5% in 1991; only about 2% report smoking every day.
+However, the majority of adults who smoke cigarettes begin smoking during adolescence.
 If adolescents do not try cigarettes before age 19, they are very unlikely to become smokers as adults.
 Children as young as age 10 may experiment with cigarettes.
-Nearly one fifth of 9th graders report smoking regularly.
+About 7 to 8% of 9th graders report smoking regularly (1).

 The strongest risk factors for adolescent smoking are having parents who smoke (the single most predictive factor) or having peers and role models (eg, celebrities) who smoke.
 Other risk factors include

 Adolescents may also use tobacco in other forms.
-About 3.3% of people 18 and older and about 7.9% of high school students use smokeless tobacco.
+About 3.3% of people 18 and older and about 7.3% of high school students use smokeless tobacco; this rate has remained relatively constant since 1999.
 Smokeless tobacco can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco), or inhaled into the nose (snuff).
-Pipe smoking is relatively rare in the United States, but use has increased among middle and high school students since 1999.
-The percentage of people over age 12 who smoke cigars has declined.
+Pipe smoking is relatively rare in the US, but use has increased among middle and high school students since 1999.
+The percentage of people > 12 yr who smoke cigars has declined.

-Parents can help prevent their adolescent from smoking and using smokeless tobacco products by being positive role models (that is, by not smoking or chewing), openly discussing the hazards of tobacco, and encouraging adolescents who already smoke or chew to quit, including supporting them in seeking medical assistance if necessary (see Smoking Cessation : Cessation in children).
+Parents can help prevent their adolescent from smoking and using smokeless tobacco products by being positive role models (that is, by not smoking or chewing), openly discussing the hazards of tobacco, and encouraging adolescents who already smoke or chew to quit, including supporting them in seeking medical assistance if necessary (see Smoking Cessation).

 Behaviors that should prompt parental concern for possible substance abuse include

-Clinicians should screen for use of alcohol and other drugs at every health maintenance visit and also should advise both adolescents and parents about safely using and monitoring OTC and prescription drugs.
+Clinicians should screen for use of tobacco, alcohol, and other drugs at every health maintenance visit and also should advise both adolescents and parents about safely using and monitoring OTC and prescription drugs.

-The CRAFFT questionnaire is one validated screening tool.
+The CRAFFT questionnaire is another validated screening tool that has been widely used.
 Adolescents with ≥ 2 positive answers require further evaluation.
 Clinicians ask adolescents whether they do or have done the following:

 C: Ride in a Car driven by someone (including themselves) who is “high” or has been drinking alcohol or using drugs